HandsOnDataViz/book/chart/scatter-chart-tableau/README.md

 1) Read the [Tableau Public tool review](../tableau-public) in this book, then download and install the free application on a Mac or Windows computer from http://public.tableau.com.
 Requires a free account.

-2a) Right-click this link to Save this Excel file to your computer: [ct-districts-income-grades-2009-13](ct-districts-income-grades-2009-13.xlsx).
+2) Click the link and Save to download the sample file to your computer: [ct-districts-income-grades-2009-13 in Excel format](https://www.datavizforall.org/chart/scatter-chart-tableau/ct-districts-income-grades-2009-13.xlsx).

-2b) Or, if you do not have Excel, Right-click this link to Save this CSV file to your computer: [ct-districts-income-grades-2009-13](ct-districts-income-grades-2009-13.csv), which contains the data sheet, but not the source notes sheet.

-3) Open the file with any spreadsheet tool to view three columns: district, median household income, and grade levels (above/below national average for 6th grade Math and English test scores).
-In the Excel version, see the source notes tab, which explains how this data is based on the work of Sean Reardon et al. at the [Stanford Education Data Archive](http://purl.stanford.edu/db586ns4974), Motoko Rich et al. at [The New York Times](http://www.nytimes.com/interactive/2016/04/29/upshot/money-race-and-success-how-your-school-district-compares.html), Andrew Ba Tran at [TrendCT](http://trendct.org/2016/05/06/wealth-and-grades-compare-connecticuts-school-districts/), and the American Community Survey 2009-13 via [Social Explorer](http://socialexplorer.com).
+3) Open the sample file to view three columns: district, median household income, and grade levels (above/below national average for 6th grade Math and English test scores).
+The Notes tab explains how this data is based on the work of Sean Reardon et al. at the [Stanford Education Data Archive](http://purl.stanford.edu/db586ns4974), Motoko Rich et al. at [The New York Times](http://www.nytimes.com/interactive/2016/04/29/upshot/money-race-and-success-how-your-school-district-compares.html), Andrew Ba Tran at [TrendCT](http://trendct.org/2016/05/06/wealth-and-grades-compare-connecticuts-school-districts/), and the American Community Survey 2009-13 via [Social Explorer](http://socialexplorer.com).

 Hint: To prepare your own scatter chart data from different sources, see the [Match Spreadsheet Columns with VLookup Function](../../spreadsheet/vlookup) chapter in this book.

 4) In Tableau Public, click Connect to import the data file from your computer.
-If you downloaded the Excel file, Connect to Excel.
-Or if you downloaded the CSV file, Connect to Text.
-See also "More..." to connect to Google Sheets.
+If you downloaded an Excel file, Connect to Excel.
+Or if you downloaded a CSV file, Connect to Text.
+Or click "More..." to connect to Google Sheets.

 5) Drag the Data sheet into the Data Source field.